 I feel that the 2021 maple season followed the trend of 2020 as a whole, leaving a lot to be desired.
-Absolutely nothing made sense, or followed the trends of the previous half a decade, especially as I look back over the stats to write this blog.
-Also, as I look back over the past year, I realize with the lack of foot traffic from tourism, day to day events around the farm really lacked the excitement of a typical year, this maple season included, especially with the cancellation of the Vermont Maple Festival.
+Absolutely nothing made sense or followed the trends of the previous half a decade, especially as I look back over the stats to write this blog.
+Also, as I look back over the past year, I realize with the lack of foot traffic from tourism, day-to-day events around the farm lacked the excitement of a typical year, this maple season included, especially with the cancellation of the Vermont Maple Festival.
 Outside of the new installation of a reverse osmosis machine, it was just one of those years where we hummed along and made the most out of the situation offered.
 I'm sure much like you guys out there reading this.

 However, there's a lot to unpack in the few short weeks of the 2021 season, so if you want a peak behind the curtain of our production numbers and some local insights, read on.

 I won't bury the lede, this was not a good year for us here at the Carman Brook Farm, and from conversations with other local producers, the industry at large.
 The surefire way to gauge a successful season generally is in overall syrup produced, but there is a bit more nuance required in the evaluation, which I will explain.
 The official numbers won't be tallied until mid-summer for the state, and possibly later on for the maple-producing portion of the country, but I do have our farm's final statistics.